 The Company evaluates the recoverability of long-lived assets whenever events or changes in circumstances indicate that the carrying value of such an asset may not be recoverable.
 The evaluation of long-lived assets is performed at the lowest level of identifiable cash flows, typically at the store level for retail pharmacy operations.
-Long-lived assets related to the Company's retail pharmacy operations include property, plant and equipment, definite-lived intangibles, right of use asset as well as operating lease liability.
+Long-lived assets related to the Company's retail pharmacy operations include property, plant and equipment, definite-lived intangibles, and right of use assets.
 If the asset group fails the recoverability test, then an impairment charge is determined based on the difference between the fair value of the asset group compared to its carrying value.
 Fair value of the asset group is generally determined using the income approach based on cash flows expected from the use and eventual disposal of the asset group.

-Impairment charges for long-lived assets included in Selling, general and administrative expenses were \$380 million, \$182 million and \$401 million for fiscal 2022, 2021 and 2020 respectively.
+Impairment charges for long-lived assets included in Selling, general and administrative expenses in the Consolidated Statement of Earnings were \$863 million, \$380 million and \$182 million for fiscal 2023, 2022 and 2021 respectively.